NordGus/docker-utils/README.md

 # Docker Utils
-This is a repository for simple Dockerfiles I use in my personal projects.
+A collection of Dockerfiles I use for workflow automation.

 # Dockerfile.new-rails-app
 Create rails applications without having to install Ruby's Runtime.